Dogs and snakes don't mix!

 The shock collar technique can work to teach dogs to avoid snakes, especially if used with:

 - Appropriate timing,

 - Absolute consistency and intensity, and

-- Experienced owners (preferably those with a comprehensive understanding of how dogs learn and respond to various training methods) at the helm.
+- Experienced owners (preferably those with a comprehensive understanding of how dogs learn and respond to various training methods) are at the helm.

 That said, the use of confusingly named “positive punishment” — meaning the application of an aversive stimulus (in this case, pain) leading to a reduction in the probability of a specific behavior occurring in the future — is also commonly associated with “punishment fallout,” which can cause or magnify pre-existing fear, anxiety, and aggression problems.

-It is absolutely possible to create severe behavior problems in the process of well-intentioned training, and it is impossible for even the most skilled of trainers to avoid these punishment complications entirely.
+It is absolutely possible to create severe behavior problems in the process of well-intentioned training, and it is impossible for even the most skilled trainers to avoid these punishment complications entirely.

 Ideal training techniques for snake avoidance